Skip to content

 Where Decision Infrastructure Fits

-Decision Infrastructure sits between decision systems and execution.
+Decision Infrastructure sits between decision systems and governed execution.

 At runtime, it enforces: